-For all your shortcomings, you are, it turns out esche and the landlord. What you mean house? And I do want the house poet?

 -When they say that the poet must go about, to fend on bread and water, I just fall into a rage.
 All those in ¬ measures contained in the proof of this "beggar theory" - from Villon to Yesenin - I besyat.
 I know what I say: he quarter-century wandering in strange corners.
 And so far, I assure you, not amassed a palace - the rumors about my today's gentry are greatly exaggerated ... that the poet should be able to all.

-Related article: Sergey Taruta will return to Kyiv plot of land in 29 hectaresHouse - this is really a fortress.
+Related article: Emir Kusturica put up for sale in the hotel and cafe in MontenegroHouse - this is really a fortress.
 But over the years understand that investing in this proverb British.

 -Who helped you build your castle?
 And who so cleverly thought out its interior "

 -Somehow things went.
 There was no preconceived solutions interiors was not.
 For the comfort needs a woman's hand.
 Women, unlike us, very kind to settlement life.
 Where do these sofas, curtains, bedspreads - is a great mystery.
 My wife says to you, and good to put this box, you absentmindedly nods and rests on his forehead at night the same night.

 "You're somewhere noticed that above the poet in Russia is no one.
 And what is the poet's life?